erkansirin/ThinkerFarmTrainer/README.md

 ## Introduction

 ThinkerFarmTrainer is a toolset for training Deep Learning Machine Learning models.
-Originally i made this toolset for myself in order to ease custom object detectin model training process so i'm sharing here and hope you will find useful.
+Originally i made this toolset for myself in order to ease custom object detection model training process so i'm sharing here and hope you will find useful.
+I use transfer learning method on ssd mobilenet v2 quantized 300x300 coco.
+Model performance is quite good for variety of mobile and edge projects.

 ## Features